Nutrition BSc (Hons) – 2018 entry

 Why choose this course

-Our Food Science programmes are ranked number one in the UK by both The Times and Sunday Times Good University Guide 2018 and the Complete University Guide 2018.
-We are ranked 4th for overall satisfaction in Nutrition in the National Student Survey (NSS) 2017.
+Our food science programmes are ranked number 1 in the UK by The Times and The Sunday Times Good University Guide 2018 and number 2 by the Complete University Guide 2019.
+We’re also ranked 4th for overall satisfaction in nutrition in the National Student Survey (NSS) 2017.

 The Queen’s Anniversary Prize for Higher and Further Education, the highest accolade for any academic institution, has been awarded to the University of Surrey in recognition of its excellence in the field of food and nutrition in both teaching and research.